KiMo Theater: Alleged haunting

 According to local legend, the KiMo Theatre is haunted by the ghost of Bobby Darnall, a six-year-old boy killed in 1951 when a water heater in the theater's lobby exploded.
 The tale alleges that a theatrical performance of A Christmas Carol in 1974 was disrupted by the ghost, who was supposedly angry that the staff was ordered to remove donuts they had hung on backstage pipes to appease him.

 While investigating the legend, writer Benjamin Radford determined that the performance of A Christmas Carol in question actually occurred in 1986, not 1974, and two people he spoke with who were involved in the production did not remember anything unusual.
 According to Radford, "All the evidence points to one inescapable conclusion: The ruined play—the very genesis of the KiMo ghost story—simply did not occur; it is but folklore and fiction".
 Radford also contacted Bobby Darnall's siblings, who told him they felt "exploited by the story" and did not appreciate "claims that their beloved brother is eating doughnuts or ruining performances at the KiMo Theater".

+Architectural features and legacy

+Architectural significance: The KiMo Theatre is an extraordinary example of Pueblo Deco, a style that integrates Pueblo Revival elements with Art Deco influences.
+This style is rare and reflects a unique fusion of indigenous Southwestern and early 20th-century modern architectural trends.

+Interior design: Inside, the theater features intricate motifs inspired by Southwestern indigenous cultures, including ziggurat patterns, native symbolism, and murals that depict traditional Native American themes.
+The blend of cultural elements serves as a tribute to the region's heritage.